Kimball Village

 Kimball Village is an archaeological site located in the vicinity of Westfield, Iowa, United States.
-It is one of six known Big Sioux phase villages from the Middle Missouri tradition that existed between 1100-1250 C.E.
+It is one of six known Big Sioux phase villages from the Middle Missouri tradition that existed between 1100 and 1250 C.E.
 The site, located on a terrace overlooking the Big Sioux River, has well-preserved features, including earth lodge and storage pits, and evidence of fortifaction.
 The site was listed on the National Register of Historic Places in 2010, and as a National Historic Landmark in 2016.

 Description

 Kimball Village is located in northwestern Iowa, in rural Plymouth County.
 It is set on a terrace set between the Big Sioux River and the Loess Hills.
 The site is identifiable as a mound rising in the floodplain, and occupies an area of just under 2 acre.